Two South Carolina journalists killed while covering hazardous weather

 Anchor Mike McCormick and photojournalist Aaron Smeltzer were out covering hazardous weather conditions in Polk County, North Carolina, when a tree crushed their news van, the station reported.
 Both men were killed.

-The incident has not been directly attributed to subtropical storm Alberto.
-But heavy rain, partly from the fringes of the storm, has caused flooding concerns across the region.
+North Carolina Gov. Roy Cooper said the two died as a result of storm-related conditions.
+Heavy rain, partly from the fringes of subtropical storm Alberto, has caused flooding concerns across the region.

 "The ground is saturated," Geoff Tennant, the fire chief in Tyron, North Carolina, told reporters Monday evening.